top of page

 Vanspace 3D

 If I were to do the project again I would definitely use Vanspace 3D as it is purpose-built camper van design software, with pre-built layouts for pretty much every type of van and has awesome drag n' drop functionality.
+Vanspace makes it easy to bring your van design ideas to life.

 Here's a video on how to build out a van design using VanSpace:

-Test The Layout
+Test the Layout

-After you have designed your van and are happy with how it looks, it's time to see how it works in real life!
-Grab a roll of painters/masking tape and head out to your van.
+After you have designed your van and are happy with how it looks, it's time to see how it works in real life.
+Grab a roll of painter's/masking tape and head out to your van.
 Per your design measurements, lay down the tape on the ground to match when your interior objects such as the fridge, bed, wardrobe, and storage will go.
 Leave the tape stuck to the ground during your build as a reference.

 If you have already bought your supplies, you can bring them out to the van and place them inside in order to further visualise how everything will piece together.
 Some people build cardboard or plyboard mockups of their interior to help them with this process.